fanzengzhi/fanzengzhi.github.io/_posts/2017-12-15-Grass simulation and rendering.md

 ---
-title: Simulate and render millions of grass blades
+title: Grass simulation and rendering
 teaser: This is a paper I published in 2015.
 category: graphics
 tags: [graphics, rendering]
 ---

+Simulate and render millions of grass blades

 This paper is about large scale grass simulation and rendering and was published on I3D 2015, February 27 – March 01, 2015, San Francisco, CA.